 (J) All problem-solving court participants shall remit all state or local fee payments to the clerk of the court.
 The clerk of the court shall collect all required state and local fees and shall disperse and report such fees according to law and the policies of the Administrative Office of the Courts.

-(K) All problem-solving courts shall utilize evidence-based practices as identified by applicable scientific research, literature and drug courts shall adhere to best practice standards.
-These standards do not apply to family drug courts or juvenile drug courts.
+(K) All problem-solving courts shall utilize evidence-based practices as identified by applicable scientific research, literature and shall adhere to best practice standards.
+These standards do not apply to family drug courts or juvenile drug courts

 (L) The Court shall reserve the right to allow exemptions to any of the requirements set forth in § 6‑1208(A) through (K).
 Any request for an exemption shall be made to the Court in writing.
 Exemptions shall also be terminated at the discretion of the Court.